hashicorp/vault/website/source/guides/configuration/policies.html.md

 _everything_ in Vault.
 This allows the superuser to set up initial policies, tokens, etc.

-In addition, there is another build-in policy, [**`default`**](/docs/concepts/policies.html#default-policy) gets created.
+In addition, there is another built-in policy, [**`default`**](/docs/concepts/policies.html#default-policy) gets created.
 The `default` policy is attached to all tokens and provides common permissions.

-Everything in Vault is path based, and write policies to grant or forbid access to certain paths and operations in Vault.
+Everything in Vault is path based, and admins write policies to grant or forbid access to certain paths and operations in Vault.
 Vault operates on a **secure by default** standard, and as such as empty policy grants **no permission** in the system.